standardshub/markdown_guidelines/content/en/table.md

 ## HTML Tables

 * It is recommended to build `tables` using HTML constructors only.
-This is because tables will be added automatically to the `Index` section, as long as the `table` is defined with with the `caption` property.
+This is because tables will be added automatically to the `Index` section, as long as the `table` is defined with the `caption` property.

 ```html
 <table class="max-width-50">